plandes/util/doc/config.md

-A shorthand using `object:` and specifying the class name inline is useful in cases where you don't want to create an additional section and/or don't want to share the instance.
+A shorthand using `object:` and specifying the class name inline is useful in cases where you don't want to create an additional section and/or don't want to share the instance (see [shared instance memory space](#shared-instance-memory-space)).
 The equivalent configuration for not sharing the `homer` object is:
 ```ini
 [bobs_senior_center]
 class_name = domain.Organization